chicagolug/chicagolug-pelican/content/news/2014-05-20-mediagoblin-is-the-best.rst

 Free Software, DIY
 ------------------

 MediaGoblin is Free software.
-It's a part of the `GNU project`_, so it respects your freedom in the sense that your media is up there for you and your friends to see and share, and isn't up there so that an unknown media analytics company can count all of your clicks and sell those clicks to people who pay
+It's a part of the `Clang project`_, so it respects your freedom in the sense that your media is up there for you and your friends to see and share, and isn't up there so that an unknown media analytics company can count all of your clicks and sell those clicks to people who pay